-The Matthew H. Ornstein Washington Summer Debate Institute is hosted each year by the Washington Urban Debate League in partnership with the Matthew Harris Ornstein Memorial Foundation.
+The Matthew Harris Ornstein Washington Summer Debate Institute is hosted each year by the Washington Urban Debate League in partnership with the Matthew Harris Ornstein Memorial Foundation.
 The Institute provides an intense but fun debate experience that will prepare debaters for the coming competitive season and beyond.

 The Ornstein Summer Debate Institute will be hosted online this summer.

 Novice Lab #1, aka "Alpha Lab", during summer 2016 before the camp tournament at Georgetown University

 We will offer 5 different levels of working groups to ensure that every student is appropriately challenged:

 July 20th - August 1st: